unicef/publicgoods-toolkit/appendix-resources-tools.md

 and other open, web-focused products, recently published a [report on its numerous, varied contributor communities](https://report.mozilla.community) (see the .pdf version).
-This report posits a vision for comprehensively understanding open source health, following a rather academic approach called the [Open Source Ecosystem Health Operationalization (OSEHO) framework](https://www.researchgate.net/publication/261715766_Measuring_the_Health_of_Open_Source_Software_Ecosystems_Beyond_the_Scope_of_Project_Health), and applies an
+This report posits a vision for comprehensively understanding open-source health, following a rather academic approach called the [Open Source Ecosystem Health Operationalization (OSEHO) framework](https://www.researchgate.net/publication/261715766_Measuring_the_Health_of_Open_Source_Software_Ecosystems_Beyond_the_Scope_of_Project_Health), and applies an